hockey-for-NOI/UDP_train/README.md

 + Client use the encrypted token as client identification to submit one request, with another public key.

 + Server verify the token and perform real data transform, with re-encrypted token for server identification, and remove the token to avoid playback attack.

+# Key Value Storage

+Key expands to 16 byte.

+Key will not represent length.
+The length is temporarily managed by client.

+When length exceed occurs, the server will NOT CRASH, but may return UNDEFINED RESULTS.

+Add write op.
+No sync at present.

+Request format: MAGIC(4B) token(4B) reply\_token(4B) key(16B) op(4B) st(4B) ed(4B) checksum(4B), total = 44B.

+op=0 Read (Return arbitary on exceed) op=1 Write (Create on unexist, and resize on exceed)
+//The followings are unimplemented.
+Their candidates may put in args (st, ed, i.e. unencrypted) or data.
+//op=2 Lock
+//op=3 Unlock
+//op=4 Size
+//op=5 Resize
+//op=6 Remove